Key Takeaways

 Defining Small vs. Large Companies

-The Home Office classifies companies as ‘small’ or ‘large’ based on criteria outlined in the Companies Act 2006, updated on 6 April 2025.
-A company qualifies as a small sponsor if it meets at least two of the following:
+As per Companies Act 2006, updated on 6 April 2025, Home Office classifies qualifies a company as a small sponsor if it meets at least two of the following:

 - Annual Turnover: £15 million or less (previously £10.2 million).